 If you're using the fitbit.com dashboard, click the gear icon in the top right corner.
 You'll see the last sync time right below the tracker image.

 Why can't I sync my tracker?

 If your tracker stopped syncing, a Bluetooth connection issue is usually the culprit.
 For detailed information on how to diagnose and solve the problem, see Why won't my tracker sync?

 How often do I need to sync?

 A daily sync is recommended but not required.
 Most Fitbit trackers record detailed minute-by-minute data for seven days, so if you're able to sync weekly you'll find all your data on your Fitbit dashboard.
 (Fitbit Alta records minute-by-minute data for only five days).
 After seven days, Fitbit trackers can store daily totals for up to 30 days.

 If you have a Fitbit Surge, your tracker can store 35 hours of GPS data before deleting some to make room for more.
 To ensure that all your GPS data is saved to your exercise history, sync your Surge regularly.

 Can I sync my tracker with more than one device or a computer?

 You can sync your tracker with any compatible mobile device or computer that meets syncing requirements.
-Note that if your mobile device is "bonded" to your tracker, you'll need to disable the bond before you can sync with another device or a computer.
-For details, see Why is my tracker only syncing with one mobile device?
+If you receive notifications from your mobile device on your tracker, you'll need to disable the Bluetooth bond between device and tracker before using a different device.
+For instructions see Why is my tracker only syncing with one mobile device?